-Parents/carers are encouraged to apply as early as possible – up to eight school weeks in advance of the place being required (twelve in the case of Service Families).
+We encourage parents and carers to apply as early as possible.
+You can apply up to eight school weeks in advance of the place being required (twelve weeks in the case of Service Families).

-We will contact you with the outcome of your application as soon as possible and will aim to do so within twenty school days.
+We will contact you with the outcome of your application as soon as possible.
+We will aim to do so within twenty school days.
 Please bear in mind the timescale advised above before contacting us to enquire about progress with your application.

 Cornwall Council is responsible for coordinating in-year admissions for the majority of state-funded schools in Cornwall, which includes academies.

 An ‘in-year application' is made to change schools or join a school during the school year, i.e. not at the normal points of entry:

 - transferring from infant school to junior school

 - transferring from primary school to secondary school

 You might make an application if you are moving into or out of Cornwall or moving within Cornwall.
 You might make an application to change schools even if you are not moving house.

 The application form can also be used to apply for a school place during the school year for children that are not already attending a school (e.g. joining a school from Elective Home Education).